-1. Inform staff supervising students in classroom to initiate Shooter on Campus protocol.

-2. Immediately notify law enforcement and other appropriate agencies, such as paramedics (911).

-4. Work in coordination with supervisors of law enforcement agencies until the situation is resolved.

-5. Initiate pupil release procedures if it becomes necessary to evacuate.
+- 1. Inform staff supervising students in classroom to initiate Shooter on Campus protocol. - 2.
+Immediately notify law enforcement and other appropriate agencies, such as paramedics (911). - 3.
+Notify the superintendent. - 4.
+Work in coordination with supervisors of law enforcement agencies until the situation is resolved. - 5.
+Initiate pupil release procedures if it becomes necessary to evacuate.

-1. In classrooms, maintain Shooter on Campus protocol until the situation is resolved.

-2. Close doors and curtains.

-3. In open areas, move students to safer areas as quickly as possible.
-Only in extreme cases should it become necessary to initiate Action Drop; this should be done only when there is no chance for students to reach safer areas.

-4. Move to other location only when directed or circumstances warrant such action Comprehensive School Safety Plan 28 of 35
+- 1. In classrooms, maintain Shooter on Campus protocol until the situation is resolved. - 2.
+Close doors and curtains. - 3.
+In open areas, move students to safer areas as quickly as possible.
+Only in extreme cases should it become necessary to initiate Action Drop; this should be done only when there is no chance for students to reach safer areas. - 4.
+Move to other location only when directed or circumstances warrant such action